Privacy Perspectives

 What are privacy officers talking about when they talk about privacy?
 And why is it important?

-Kent is passionate about enabling individuals to participate fully as digital citizens, particularly around the application of emergent technologies to people’s lives in a manner respectful of civil liberties in the digital realm.
-He often speaks on current policy and privacy topics, at the intersection of balancing opportunity and risk in a world awash in need for data.
+Kent is passionate about enabling individuals to participate fully as digital citizens, especially in helping to enhance accessibility and apply emergent technologies to people's lives in a manner respectful of civil liberties in the digital realm.
+His greatest hope is that his work sparks a passion in others.

 What are privacy officers talking about when they talk about privacy?
 And why is it important?